Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Stabilized material point method formulations

 For dynamic problems, we use the Newmark algorithm so replace $\dot{p}^{h}$ in Eq.~\eqref{eq:stab-term-ppp} with

 Note that, whereas $\ddot{p}^{h}$ does not appear in the formulation, it is necessary to evaluate $\dot{p}^{h}$ using the Newmark algorithm.
 For this reason, material points should also carry $\dot{p}^{h}$ and $\ddot{p}^{h}$ as their state variables, as described in the previous section.
 However, because both $\dot{p}^{h}$ and $\ddot{p}^{h}$ can be linearized with respect to $p^{h}$ (\cf~Eq.~\eqref{eq:newmark-linearization} for linearization of $\tensor{v}^{h}$ and $\tensor{a}^{h}$), the stabilization term does not introduce any additional degree of freedom.
-As for the stabilization parameter for the dynamic formulation, we use the parameter recently proposed by Monforte \etal~\cite{Monforte2019}, which is given by

-where $h$ is the element size and $c_{v}$ is the coefficient of consolidation.
-The maximum operator is used to prevent a negative stabilization parameter.
-Notably, this parameter uses the Newmark algorithm parameters, $\beta$ and $\gamma$, so it is only suitable for dynamic problems.

 For quasi-static problems, we use the implicit Euler method and discretize $\dot{p}^{h}$ in Eq.~\eqref{eq:stab-term-ppp} as